Graduate Certificate in Nursing Education

 Many master’s and doctoral nursing graduates will enter faculty roles with little preparation for teaching.
 This 9-credit hour Graduate Certificate in Nursing Education is designed to prepare nurses for educational roles in their setting of interest — hospital, community, or academic settings.

 The purpose of this certificate is to provide specialized knowledge and skills in the area of nursing education to nurses who desire to concurrently develop these skills in teaching and learning along with their advanced nursing preparation.
+All courses are offered online with a blend of asynchronous and synchronous classes.

 Students enrolled in this certificate program will examine curricular foundations and expectations of contemporary nursing and health care education in academic or clinical settings.
 Emphasis will be placed on understanding the role of technology in curriculum development, implementation, and evaluation procedures in educational settings including academic education, staff development, patient education, and lifelong learning programs.